treasure-data/digdag/digdag-docs/src/index.rst

 * **Easy to use**

 Digdag is a single executable command.
-Creating new workflow is easy as writing Makefile.
+Creating new workflow is as easy as writing Makefile.
 It will come with web-based management UI backed by H2 database or PostgreSQL in the small package.

 * **Workflow definition as code**